-Dress right and you can rule the city - or even the world!
+Dress right and you can rule the world.

-Here's our guide showing you five ways you can add some personality to your minimal style, whilst remaining ready for anything.
+Here's our guide on how to bring some personality to your minimal style, so you're ready for anything.

 Whilst this style is about rock, you don't need hair so big it uses a whole can of hairspray.
 This is about keeping things minimal with just an added splash of rock attitude.

 80’s T-shirts with album cover prints have been replaced by designs with attitude.
 Givenchy might have brought the Rottweiler to the table, but there are plenty of abstract and stylised imagery prints to choose from.

 To really amp up that rock edge you’ll need to mix in leather, studs, zips and rips.
 A word of warning though, as with all things minimal a little goes a long way.
 So best not to go overboard with the detailing, otherwise you’ll get lost in the sartorial equivalent of a Bonnie Tyler power ballad.

 Think a military uniform is just for the boys?
 Think again.
 You can add military details to a minimal style as long as the details are elegant and subtle.
 If you do it right, there’s no danger you’ll be confused for a deserter.

 L-R: Uncredited, vivaluxury.blogspot.com, uncredited, uncredited